kavat/nerve/README.md

 ## Docker
 ### Clone the repository
-`git clone git@github.com:PaytmLabs/nerve.git && cd nerve`
+`git clone git@github.com:kavat/nerve.git && cd nerve`

 ### Build the Docker image
 `docker build -t nerve .`

 ### Create a container from the image
-`docker run -e username="YOUR_USER" -e password="YOUR_PASSWORD" -d -p 80:8080 nerve`
+`docker run -e username="YOUR_USER" -e password="YOUR_PASSWORD" -d --privileged -p 8080:8080 nerve`

-In your browser, navigate to http://ip.add.re.ss:80 and login with the credentials you specified to in the previous command.
+In your browser, navigate to http://ip.add.re.ss:8080 and login with the credentials you specified to in the previous command.

 # Server
 ### Navigate to /opt
 `cd /opt/`

 ### Clone the repository
-`git clone git@github.com:PaytmLabs/nerve.git && cd nerve`
+`git clone git@github.com:kavat/nerve.git && cd nerve`

 ### Run Installer (requires root)
 `bash install/setup.sh`